-Pickled Tea leaves is an amazing thing you should try once in your life.
+Pickled Tea leaves are an amazing thing you should try once in your life.
 But again, I can tell you, it’s not once in my lifetime.
 I’ve eaten Lahpet Thoke (Burmese Pickled Tea Leaves) 3 days in a row!
 Let’s pickle some tea leaves, shall we?

 We used to frequent the library A LOT!
 By a lot, I mean probably 2-3 times a week when we first had our first child.
 I was always up to date to almost every event/activity organized by the library.
 This is also the place where I met and became friends with some of the mommies I met there.
 That’s where I met my lovely Burmese friend and her first daughter.
 We see each other’s kids grow to this date.
 It’s just good to have mommy friends who can share the same joys (milestones, silly things our kids do) and challenges (temper tantrums, lack of sleep, parenting, or just being a woman!
 You name it!)